JakubBuk/RecordGuitar/docs/recording/vst-setup/recorder-looper.md

 Recorder and Looper are useful bonus tools for recording tracks

 Recorder has eight tracks available with panning and basic EQ for each.
-You can change the poistion of each track by dragging it across the grid.
+You can change the position of each track by dragging it across the grid.
 You can easily loop a selection and record a solo track over the looped playback, duplicate selected tracks and then export your creation to a .wav file

  ![AmpliTube4 - getting started](../../../assets/images/a4_18_rec1.png)